 Could THC Be a New Treatment?

 In 2015, a group of scientists published a study in the American Academy of Neurology about the use of THC as treatment for dementia.
 They found mixed results.
 While many patients saw great benefits, a few suffered from mild cardiac problems when given high doses of THC.
 In a vulnerable population like the elderly, that’s a cause for concern.
 The authors acknowledged that THC was helpful in reducing agitation and behavioral issues, such as wandering and violence.
 The required dose exceeded 4.5 mg of THC per day and should not be used because the psychoactive prosperities THC can lead to a spike in heart rates among vulnerable patients.

 What Comes Next?

 Now we’re getting somewhere!
 With any medication, it’s good to know the limits.
 This means that with proper dosing, THC could be a breakthrough treatment for this horrible neurodegenerative disease.
 With new consumption methods that allow controlled dosing, carers can monitor the exact amount of THC given to their patient.
 However, that would require knowing the proper dose to treat this neurodegenerative disease.

 In 2017, the Canadian Agency for Drugs and Technologies in Health released an overview of the current trends in cannabis/dementia literature.
 The document’s goal was to help Canadian healthcare decision-makers, professionals, and policymakers make well-informed decisions and improve the quality of health care they provide.

-In service of that goal, the report concluded that there’s simply not enough medical science (yet) to establish proper dosage guidelines, and urged more research be done.
+In service of that goal, the report concludes that there’s simply not enough medical science (yet).
+In other words – they can’t establish proper dosage guidelines, and urge more research.
 While that sounds wishy-washy, it’s a huge step forward in finding a real treatment for an increasingly bigger concern.
-It also offers solid reason for more funding for neurodegenerative disease and cannabis research.
+It also offers a solid reason for more funding for neurodegenerative disease and cannabis research.